Bellewood - A LifeMinded® Residence

 An Independent Senior Living Community suggests a community of active and engaged seniors who are able to liv on their own.
 Perhaps the community takes the form of a gated neighborhood of condos or townhomes, an apartment building, or a single, multi-room residence.
 Frequently referred to as a retirement community, retirement homes, senior apartments or senior housing, a key component is life in close proximity to a wide array of amenities, resources and each other.

-Bellevue features amenities like plentiful elevators, wide hallways and 24/7 access to caregivers.
-If immediate assistance is needed every Bellevue senior apartment features a voice activated call system to get help to a resident as soon as possible.
+Among other things, our senior apartments Kirkland WA facilities feature amenities like plentiful elevators, wide hallways and 24/7 access to caregivers.
+If immediate assistance is needed, every apartment features a voice-activated call system to get help to a resident as soon as possible.
 No need to find a phone or pull a cord, just a verbal command or expression of distress will be enough to send help your way.
 Our entire community is built of the idea of allowing people to age in place with a healthier physical, mental and emotional state from which to live and if need be, recuperate.

 Each one of our residents is unique.
 So too, is every senior care and independent living community.
-While most are owned by corporations, Bellevue is a family owned community in our 30th year of service to the community.
+While most are owned by corporations, Bellewood is a family-owned community in our 30th year of service to the community.
 We are proud of the longevity of our residents and our staff and the healthy, vibrant community we’ve built.
-We invite you to visit Bellevue and see the Lifeminded approach to senior care for yourself.
-We know moving to an independent care facility is a big step, so we want you to take your time and really get to know the Bellevue famiy.
+We invite you to visit Bellewood and see the Lifeminded approach to senior care for yourself.
+We know moving to an independent care facility is a big step, so we want you to take your time and really get to know the Bellewood family.
 No hard sell, just a chance to see our approach to senior care at work.
 Meet our staff, our residents, have a meal or even spend a few days in one of the guest apartments we reserve for the families of residents who visit from out of state.
-We know you will find find that Bellevue Senior Living Community is the right place for you and your loved one.
+We know you will find that Bellewood Retirement Community is the right place for you and your loved one.

 FITNESS: SOUND OF BODY, SOUND OF MIND